Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

-# Knowledge Graph Based Music Recommendation System with LLMs and neo4j
+# Knowledge Graph Based New Music Discovery and Recommendation System with LLMs and neo4j